- Product Name:

 Pyrrolidine is a flammable alkaline liquid that undergoes reactions typical of secondary amines.
 It is used to prepare pesticides and rubber accelerators and as a chemical intermediate (usually the hydrochloride form) in the pharmaceutical industry.
 There is relatively limited industrial exposure to this material.

-A heterocyclic compound used as a building block in the synthesis of wide range of pharmaceutical compounds, namely matrix metalloprotein inhibitors (MMPIs) and aminopeptidase N inhibitors (APNIs).
+Pyrrolidine is a heterocyclic compound used as a building block in the synthesis of wide range of pharmaceutical compounds, namely matrix metalloprotein inhibitors (MMPIs) and aminopeptidase N inhibitors (APNIs).
+It has been used for the synthesis of N-benzoyl pyrrolidine from benzaldehyde via oxidative amination.
+It may be used as a catalyst for the synthesis of N-sulfinyl aldimines from carbonyl compounds and sulfonamides.

-ChEBI: A cyclic amine whose five-membered ring contains four carbon atoms and one nitrogen atom; the parent compound of the pyrrolidine family.
+ChEBI: Pyrrolidine is a cyclic amine whose five-membered ring contains four carbon atoms and one nitrogen atom; the parent compound of the pyrrolidine family.
+It is a saturated organic heteromonocyclic parent, a member of pyrrolidines and an azacycloalkane.
+It is a conjugate base of a pyrrolidinium ion.

 Aroma threshold values